mouhamaadibrahim/Analytics-Research-Projects/README.md

-# Research-Analytics-Portfolio by Mouhamad Ibrahim, PhD
+# Research Analytics Portfolio by Mouhamad Ibrahim, PhD

 Welcome to my research-driven analytics portfolio!
 This repository showcases a collection of research projects focused on data analysis, sensor optimization, and bioimpedance modeling conducted during my PhD and post-doc work.